mareiter/w251/hw11/README.md

 ## Configuration 4

-For the fourth and final attempt, I decided to increase to 75,000 iterations implementing adamax for the optimizer.
+For the fourth and final attempt, I decided to increase to 75,000 iterations again implementing adamax for the optimizer.
+I also reduced the tarining threshold to 1,500 to evaluate the effect.
+To compensate for the expected drastic increase in evaluation time, I also reduced the batch size to 10.
+However, after nearly 24 hours, I stopped the modelat 65,000 steps with just 47 successful landings.

 At step 65000
 loss: 137.7095